 The abuse of and addiction to opiates such as heroin, morphine, and other prescription pain relievers has become known as the national opioid epidemic, one of the worst drug crisis in the United States.
-According to the American Society of Addiction Medicine (ASAM), drug addiction is the leading cause of accidental death in the United States; with 20,101 overdose deaths related to prescription pain relievers and 12,990 overdose deaths related to heroin in 2015.
+According to the American Society of Addiction Medicine (ASAM), drug addiction is the leading cause of accidental death in the United States, with 20,101 overdose deaths related to prescription pain relievers and 12,990 overdose deaths related to heroin in 2015.
 Since 1999, the overdose death rates from opiates have more than quadrupled, in parallel with the sales of prescription pain relievers.

 Furthermore, drug cartels have been bringing cheaper, more potent heroin into the U.S., thus making heroin easier to acquire than prescription pain medications.
-The NIDA noted that Mexican heroin production experienced a six-fold increased from 2005 to 2009.
-Mexican and Colombian heroin have become the dominant sources of heroin in the U.S. market, and have steadily increased the availability of easily injectable, white powder heroin.
+NIDA noted that Mexican heroin production experienced a six-fold increased from 2005 to 2009.
+Mexican and Colombian heroin have become the dominant sources of heroin in the U.S. market, and have steadily increased the availability of easily-injectable white powder heroin.
 Accessibility is one of the main factors cited by patients that affected their decision to start using heroin.

 Every racial demographic has experienced more deaths from overdose since 2010.
-The Centers for Disease Control and Prevention (CDC) notes that in 2014, whites and Native American were dying at up to triple the rates of African Americans and Latinos.
-The New York Times wrote that racial stereotyping is a possible explanation for the gap; in which doctors are less likely to prescribe painkillers to minority patients due to worry that they might sell or abuse them.
+The Centers for Disease Control and Prevention (CDC) notes that in 2014, whites and Native Americans were dying at up to triple the rates of African Americans and Latinos.
+The New York Times wrote that racial stereotyping is a possible explanation for the gap, in which doctors are less likely to prescribe painkillers to minority patients due to worry that they might sell or abuse them.
 However, the rate of deaths from heroin overdoses has still increased across all races.
 Additionally, CDC data shows that nearly every age group has been hit by the opioid epidemic.
-Heroin deaths are more frequent at younger ages, while fatal opioid overdoses are likely to happen in middle ages.
+Heroin deaths are more frequent at younger ages, while fatal opioid overdoses are likely to happen in middle age.